QuirkyCort/tutorials/courses/110 Pybricks Basics/30 Arms and Claws/30 Dealing with Stalls.md

 Next, it runs a `while True` loop, and continuously check if the...

-* motor has reached the target position (...with a buffer of 1 degree)
+* motor has reached the target position

 * time limit is reached